soos3d/arbitrum-docs/docs/pages/node-running/troubleshooting-running-nodes.md

 ---
-title: 'Troubleshooting: Run a node'
+title: 'Troubleshooting Run a node'
 author: symbolpunk
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Troubleshooting: Run a node
+# Troubleshooting Run a node

 The guidance displayed on this page will change based on your selected configuration: